stelzinga/MF/Management_Framework.md

 - Retained earnings

 This deliverable is also referred to as Financial Planning or Budgeting.
-NB: in some text books Finance & Accounting are each considered separate Business Functions.
+NB: in some text books Finance & Accounting are considered separate Business Functions.
 ________________________________________
 ## Human Resources
 Human Resources a.k.a.
 HR is the Business Function concerned with attracting, training and retaining Staff with the right Skills, Knowledge and Experience within the boundaries of employment laws.
 In addition, HR is also the central function for disseminating the Venture's Mission and Values.
 Although managers often very involved in the various deliverables involved in HR, the Business Function HR is central to the overall functioning.